chipsalliance/firrtl-spec/spec.md

 * Properties types are passive.
 * A vector type is passive if and only if the element type is passive.
 * A bundle type is passive if and only if it contains no field which is marked `flip` and the type of each field is passive.
-* Enums are passive if and only if each of their variants is passive.
-(TODO: Is this the proper terminology?)
+* An enum is passive if and only if the type of each of its variants is passive.

 Registers and memories may only be parametrized over passive types.